Open Saturated Sets Without Holonomy: Endperiodic monodromy

 The foliation $\LL|W$ can be parametrized as a flow $\Phi_{t}$ preserving $\FF|W$ such that $\Phi_{1}$ sends each leaf to itself.
-Indeed, $\FF|W$ defines a fibration and one can lift the standard locally defined parameter $ \theta$ of $\SI$ to $\LL$.
-Equivalently, this is a smooth, transverse, holonomy invariant measure for $\FF$.
+Indeed, $\FF|W$ defines a fibration and one can lift the locally defined parameter $ t$ of $\SI=[0,1]/\{0\sim1\}$ to $\LL$.
+Equivalently, lifting Lebesgue measure on $\SI$ gives a smooth, transverse, holonomy invariant measure for $\FF$.
 Remark that the parameter becomes unbounded near $\tb\wh W$ and that $\LL\pitchfork \tb\wh W$, hence our flow extends to a flow on $\wh W$ that fixes $\tb\wh W$ pointwise.
 If $L$ is a leaf of $\FF|W$, the flow induces a first return map, $\Phi_{1}=f:L\to L$, called the monodromy diffeomorphism of $L$.
-If $\FF$ is of class $\CII$, the monodromy is endperiodic~(\cite[Definition~2.10 and Proposition~2.16]{cc:hm} which extend to the higher dimensional cases).
+If $\FF$ is smooth, the monodromy is endperiodic~(\cite[Definition~2.4 and Theorem~13.16]{cc:hm} which extend to the higher dimensional cases).
 In the case that $\FF$ is of class $\COO$, however, the restriction $\FF|K$ to the nucleus of an octopus decomposition has the property that the monodromy of any noncompact leaf is endperiodic and this will be sufficient for our purposes in that case.

-Let $\LL_{f}$ denote $\LL|W$ and (by abuse) $\LL|\wh W$, recording thereby the monodromy $f$ that the flow induces on $L$.
-We will also denote $\XX\ss\LL$ by $\XX_{f}$.
-If $g:L\to L$ is an endperiodic homeomorphism (\emph{not} assumed to be smooth) isotopic to $f$ through endperiodic homeomorphisms that agree with $f$ on $\bd L$, we can again find a 1-dimensional foliation $\LL_{g}$ of $\wh W$, having the fibers of $\pi$ as cross-sections, agreeing with $\LL_{f}$ on $\trb \wh W$ and inducing monodromy $g:L\to L$.
-If $g$ is not smooth, $\LL_{g}$ cannot be smooth.
-We again get a core lamination $\XX_{g}\ss\LL_{g}$, the saturation of the compact set $X_{g}\ss L$ consisting of those points whose $g$-orbits are bounded away from all ends of $L$.
-If $g$ is smooth (or, more generally, regular as defined below), we can apply the Schwartzmann-Sullivan theory to $\XX_{g}$.
-Otherwise, only a very attenuated version of that theory applies.